Auckland68/Arun-Travel-Reviews-Analysis/README.md

 Notebooks where other models or methods have been explored to try and find other ways to address the problem but not expected to be part of the final write-up are included in the 'Other Notebooks' section.

+All datasets have been removed from this repository and no longer available for download.

 * Exploratory Data Analysis - Notebook 1 and Notebook 2
 * Base Sentiment Models:
 *  - Notebook 3 Review Post Attributes Models (user location, past contributions etc to predict binary user score)